ghsatpute/ProblemSolving/README.md

 ![Java CI with Maven](https://github.com/ghsatpute/ProblemSolving/workflows/Java%20CI%20with%20Maven/badge.svg)

-This is repository containes implementation of various algorithms, solutions of different problems
+This repository contains implementation of various algorithms and solutions of different problems